 There is a formula to convert a flat rate loan, such as a car loan, to an Effective Interest Rate (EIR).
 As it’s a little complicated, you can just use an online calculator to do it.
 Alternatively, here’s a simple rule of thumb: the EIR is about double the flat rate.

-For example, a car loan with an interest rate of 2.78 per cent per annum would have an EIR of close to 5.56 per cent per annum.
+For example, a car loan with an interest rate of 2.78% per annum would have an EIR of close to 5.56% per annum.

-Wait, Why Does the Car Loans Industry Get Away With This?
+Wait, Why Does Car Financing Work Like This?

 The main reasons are that (1) this has always been the way car loans have worked, and maybe not everyone is aware enough to have collectively complained, and (2) the car loans industry is full of exotic and obscure loan facilities.